Guide for Undocumented Individuals Traveling in the U.S.

 • You can refuse a search of your belongings by saying “I do not consent to a search.”

-• You have the right to record video of immigration agents.
+• You have the right to record videos of immigration agents.

-• If you are stopped or searched, you have the right to ask for the officer’s name / ID number.
+• If you are stopped or searched, you have the right to ask for the officer’s name or ID number.

 FAQ Regarding Ground Transportation